MicrosoftDocs/quantum-docs/articles/how-to-create-applications-for-azure-quantum.md

 and run it on the different targets available in Azure Quantum.

 ## Different types of targets in Azure Quantum
 Azure Quantum is a platform that offers a variety of quantum solutions, such as different hardware devices and quantum simulators.
 As an emerging technology, quantum devices still have their limitations and we need to keep those in mind when developing programs.
-In the previous section [Targets in Azure Quantum](https://docs.microsoft.com/azure/quantum/concepts-targets-in-azure-quantum/?azure-portal=true) we see we classify targets as having one of three profiles: *Full*, *No Control Flow* and *Basic Measurement Feedback*.
+In the topic [Targets in Azure Quantum](xref:microsoft.quantum.concepts.targets),  three types of target profiles are described: *Full*, *No Control Flow* and *Basic Measurement Feedback*.

 In this guide, you will create applications for each of these target profiles and submit them to run on Azure Quantum hardware.